altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

-Once that you have build the binaries from HPS Baseline System Example Design 2.0, you can exercises these binaries with either the Simics environment included as part of the HPS Baseline System Example Design 2.0 [Exercising Simics Simulation from HPS Baseline System Example Design 2.0](#exercising-simics-simulation-from-hps-baseline-system-example-design-20) or using the a Simics environment apart from the HPS Baseline System Example Design [Use Cases Supported by the Agilex™ 5 E-Series Universal Virtual Platform](#use-cases-supported-by-the-agilextm-5-e-series-universal-virtual-platform).
+Once that you have build the binaries from HPS Baseline System Example Design, you can exercises these binaries with either the Simics framework included as part of the HPS Baseline System Example Design [Exercising Simics Simulation from HPS Baseline System Example Design Framework](#exercising-simics-simulation-from-hps-baseline-system-example-design-framework) or using the a Simics environment apart from the HPS Baseline System Example Design [Use Cases Supported by the Agilex™ 5 E-Series Universal Virtual Platform](#use-cases-supported-by-the-agilextm-5-e-series-universal-virtual-platform).

 #### Build Instructions for NAND